 Costs and Staffing.
-The NPS staffing level under the no-action alternative would be 214 FTE staff members.
+The NPS staffing level under the no-action alternative would be 214 full-time equivalent (FTE) staff members.
 The actual staffing level in 2011 was 181 staff members because funding was insufficient to fill all 214 authorized positions.
 Volunteers and partnerships would continue to be key contributors to NPS operations.
 Annual operating costs of this alternative would be \$17.0 million.
-One-time capital costs (for Flamingo improvements) would be \$13.3 million.
+One-time capital costs (for Flamingo improvements) would be \$10.8 million.